tardate/X113647Stepper/README.md

 # X113647Stepper Arduino Library

-The X113647 Stepper Moter Driver Board is pretty common in Arduino kits, and [available from various suppliers on aliexpress](http://www.aliexpress.com/item/Free-shipping-one-set-5-v-ULN2003-stepper-motor-drive-board/1938256381.html), often with a 28BYJ-48 stepper motor.
+The X113647 Stepper Motor Driver Board is pretty common in Arduino kits, and [available from various suppliers on aliexpress](http://www.aliexpress.com/item/Free-shipping-one-set-5-v-ULN2003-stepper-motor-drive-board/1938256381.html), often with a 28BYJ-48 stepper motor.
 How do you know if you have a board like an X113647?
 Here's what mine looks like: